sekika/swrcfit/README.md

 Fig. 3 Screenshot of the results display of web interface (http://purl.org/net/swrc/)

+For those who might be interested, you can read [source code of the web interface](https://github.com/sekika/swrcfit-cgi).

 ## Citation of this work

 Please cite this paper when you publish your work using SWRC Fit.